azine/email-bundle/README.md

 - simplify the rendering and sending of nicely styled html-emails from within your application
 - provide an infrastructure to send notifications/update-infos to your recipients, immediately or aggregated and scheduled.
 - provide an infrastructure to send newsletters to the recipients which wish to recieve it.
+- provide an infrastrucutre to view sent emails in a web-view in the browser, for the case the email isn't displayed well in the users email-client.

 ## Requirements